The Importance Of Having Quick Access To An AED

 According to St John Ambulance, “…the probability of survival (during a sudden cardiac arrest) declines by 7-10% with each passing minute before AED application.
 With each passing minute being so critical, the BC PAD Program Registry – helps people to locate the nearest AED in the least amount of time possible.”

 What is an AED?

-An AED is a small, lightweight, portable device which can automatically diagnose life-threatening cardiac arrhythmias (also known as Sudden Cardiac Arrest) and is able to treat them through defibrillation.
-Defibrillation is the application of electricity which stops the arrhythmia, allowing the heart to re-establish an effective rhythm.
+An AED is a small, lightweight, portable device that can automatically diagnose life-threatening cardiac arrhythmias (also known as Sudden Cardiac Arrest) and is able to treat them through defibrillation.
+Defibrillation is the application of electricity which stops the arrhythmia, allowing the heart to reestablish an effective rhythm.

 The BC PAD Program is the first step in what the Foundation believes needs to be a province-wide goal to place AEDs in all public spaces.
 The Heart and Stroke Foundation of BC is making AEDs available in public places where there is a risk someone can suffer a cardiac arrest.

 An AED for your workplace

 St John Ambulance offers a guide to purchasing an AED for your workplace.
 Different models offer different features, but all AEDs are easy to use and possess three basic elements – battery; main unit which analyzes heart rhythm and generates the electrical charge; pads that deliver the shock.